782618297/io_scene_scs/Locators.md

 Now you can choose from three types of Locators in the Locator Type drop-down menu: Prefab, Model and Collision.

-> NOTE: Prefab locators are not fully supported yet!

 ### Preview Models on locators